 What is Ransomware?

-Ransomware is a type of malware (malicious software) that takes hold of files, encrypting them so that the original user cannot access them.
-The attacker then keeps the data hostage and demands a ransom in exchange for the restoration of files - usually in Bitcoin.
+Ransomware is malware (malicious software) that takes hold of files, encrypting them so the original user cannot access them.
+The attacker then keeps the data hostage and demands a ransom to restore files - usually in Bitcoin.
 Plenty of attackers provide instructions for payment, ranging from hundreds to thousands of dollars.

-Attackers tend to pick on organizations that have high value and poor security systems.
+Attackers tend to pick on organizations that have high-value and poor security systems.
 Small- and medium-sized businesses (SMBs) face a disproportionately large risk, as ransomware operators recognize that these companies often lack the IT resources and cybersecurity expertise required to prevent an attack.
 If the victim fails to pay up, the files are essentially rendered unusable for good.
 There are two common types of ransomware to be wary of – crypto and locker.
-The former actually targets files that handle the basic functions of your computer, meaning you won't be able to operate your device when this type of attack happens.
-The latter is the more common variation, scrambling data in specific files so that you cannot access them.
+The former targets files that handle your computer's essential functions, meaning you won't be able to operate your device when this type of attack happens.
+The latter is the more common variation, scrambling data in specific files so you cannot access them.